openwdl/wdl/versions/1.1/SPEC.md

 Returns the "basename" of a file - the name after the last directory separator in the file's path.

-The optional second parameter specifies a suffix to remove from the file name.
-This may be a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that will be evaluated as a [POSIX Extended Regular Expression (ERE)](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).
+The optional second parameter specifies a literal suffix to remove from the file name.

 **Parameters**